How safe is your investment?

 Our policy is to only use institutions with a UK banking licence which are covered by the Financial Services Compensation Scheme (FSCS).
 The FSCS is backed by government and protects clients’ deposits up to £85,000 in the unlikely event that a bank, building society or credit union defaults.
 A client’s individual protection will depend on their aggregate balances held by that institution; further information is available on the FSCS website.

-As at 31 December 2017, client money is primarily held with the UK clearing banks.
-The full panel of approved institutions with a UK banking licence, actively holding client money as at 31 December 2017 comprises: Abbey National Treasury Services Plc, Bank of Scotland Plc, Barclays Bank Plc, Goldman Sachs International Bank Plc, HSBC Bank Plc, Investec Bank Plc, Lloyds Bank Plc, Santander UK Plc and the UK regulated branches of Qatar National Bank SAQ, Emirates NBD PJSC and Bank of Montreal.
+As at 31 June 2018, client money is primarily held with the UK clearing banks.
+The full panel of approved institutions with a UK banking licence, actively holding client money as at 31 June 2018 comprises: Bank of Scotland Plc, Barclays Bank Plc, Goldman Sachs International Bank Plc, HSBC Bank Plc, Investec Bank Plc, Lloyds Bank Plc, Santander UK Plc and the UK regulated branches of Qatar National Bank SAQ, Emirates NBD PJSC and Bank of Montreal.

 Stocks protected in nominee accounts with you as beneficial owner